urbanairship/ios-library/README.md

 $ pod install
 ```

-Then delete all the dummy source code for the new extension and have it inherit from UANotificationServiceEntension:
+Then delete all the dummy source code for the new extension and have it inherit from UANotificationServiceExtension:

 ```
 import AirshipExtensions

-class NotificationService: UANotificationServiceEntension {
+class NotificationService: UANotificationServiceExtension {

 }
 ```